E1442020/E1442020/README.md

 - 👯 I’m looking to collaborate on some web projects.
 - 💬 Ask me about web technologies
 - 📫 How to reach me: emanmasoud763@gmail.com  ,, 01065204765
-- ⚡ Fun fact: I love coding ,design ,cooking,sports and more
+- ⚡ Fun fact: I love coding, design, cooking, sports and more